Monthly Archives: June 2019

 Of course, the problem of evil may not, in the end, be entirely material.
 I’ll cover Vedic and Buddhist territory on this topic as I continue with this series and I’ll finish up with the Christian Gnostic view of the problem of evil: that the God of this earth (Yahweh) is evil…

-Shookum offered up The Parable of The Fallen Leaf and as a Gnostic, I don’t think this can be reduced to the human ego.
-I think it’s our very bodies (and minds) that are the property of the Archons who created us (or manipulated us/or both), and one would have to watch HBO’s Westworld to get a sense of what I mean by this.
+Skookum offered up The Parable of The Fallen Leaf and as a Gnostic, I don’t think this can be reduced to the human ego.
+I think it’s our very bodies (and minds) that are the property of the Archons who created us (or manipulated us/or both), and one would have to watch HBO’s Westworld in this regard.
 This goes to Holographic and Simulation theories about our existence and our place within it–which is ultimately deceptive from the Gnostic worldview.